Mad Sad Glad Retrospective

 After a Sprint, it can be helpful for the team to pause and take stock of how they feel.
 This is crucial for maintaining morale and getting the most out of each Sprint.
 But sometimes, it can be hard to gauge your team’s feelings with open-ended questions like “How are you feeling?”
 That’s why many teams choose to employ the Mad Sad Glad retrospective.

 Mad Sad Glad is a popular technique for examining your team member's emotions and encouraging them to think about how they feel.
-You can use the retrospective to highlight the positive feelings your team might have after a Sprint, but also to underline concerns or questions they might have going forward.
+You can use a retro tool to run a session and highlight the positive feelings your team might have after a Sprint, but also to underline concerns or questions they might have going forward.

 When should you run a Mad Sad Glad retrospective?